AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 ### The Solution {#the-solution}

 To address these issues, Content Fragment Models are *locked* into a READ-ONLY mode on author - as soon as they have been published.
-This is imdicated by **Locked**:
+This is indicated by **Locked**:

   ![Card of locked Content Fragment Model](assets/cfm-model-locked.png)